 Climate change presents the biggest threat to America's economy.
 A price on carbon can be an efficient, business-friendly way to mitigate climate change.
 It can reduce emissions, spur innovation and job creation.Year: •State: •Type: Policy Brief or Report•Source: American Sustainable Business Council•Policy: Energy, Environment, Finance

-Clean energy transition that help protect the environment can be done through multiple approaches: Risk Assessment (identify which climate and carbon risk are embedded portfolios), Portfolio construction and divestment (address the risk and divestment), invest in the future (diversify investment), and shareholder engagement (engage corporate boards to mitigate carbon risks).Year: 8-Sep-15•State: •Type: Policy Brief or Report•Source: American Sustainable Business Council•Policy: Environment, Energy, Finance
+Clean energy transition that help protect the environment can be done through multiple approaches: Risk Assessment (identify which climate and carbon risk are embedded portfolios), Portfolio construction and divestment (address the risk and divestment), invest in the future (diversify investment), and shareholder engagement (engage corporate boards to mitigate carbon risks).Year: 8-Sep-15•Type: Policy Brief or Report•Source: American Sustainable Business Council•Policy: Environment, Energy, Good Government, Finance

-Key findings are that green bonds are more profitable, less risky, and preferred by investors, that can create a substantial financial stimulus, and importantly provide the needed estimated near term $2 trillion reducing about 18 gigatons of carbon pollution preventing dangerous climate change from becoming permanently unmanageable.Year: 2013•State: •Type: Fact Sheet or Infographic•Source: Capital Markets•Policy: Finance, Environment, Energy
+Key findings are that green bonds are more profitable, less risky, and preferred by investors, that can create a substantial financial stimulus, and importantly provide the needed estimated near term $2 trillion reducing about 18 gigatons of carbon pollution preventing dangerous climate change from becoming permanently unmanageable.Year: 2013•Type: Fact Sheet or Infographic•Source: Capital Markets•Policy: Environment, Energy, Good Government, Finance

 On Jan.
 21, 2010, the U.S. Supreme Court ruled in its Citizens United decision that corporations are free to spend unlimited sums of money in elections.
 According to opinion polling released by the American Sustainable Business Council, Main Street Alliance and Small Business Majority, two-thirds of small business owners see this decision as bad for small business.
-The poll also shows small business owners overwhelmingly believe corporations have been given too much freedom to spend money that directly influences political campaigns.Year: 18-Jan-12•State: •Type: Fact Sheet or Infographic•Source: American Sustainable Business Council•Policy: Finance, good governance, Democracy
+The poll also shows small business owners overwhelmingly believe corporations have been given too much freedom to spend money that directly influences political campaigns.Year: 18-Jan-12•Type: Fact Sheet or Infographic•Source: American Sustainable Business Council•Policy: Good Government, Democracy, Finance, Good Governance